finalyards/ZOO-esp32/comms/extras/ble-web-app/README.md

   ➜  press h + enter to show help
 ```

-If you are using Multipass for virtualization, that `localhost` is within your VM, not the host.
-There are two ways to access it:
+If you are using Multipass for virtualization, that `localhost` is within your VM, unreachable.
+Either:

 **A. Use your VM's IP**